Common hyperlink problems

 On the Standard toolbar in Word 2003 and earlier there is an Insert Hyperlink button (see Figure 2).
-In Word 2007 and 2010, this button is in the Links group on the Insert tab of the Ribbon.
+In Word 2007 and above, this button is in the Links group on the Insert tab of the Ribbon.
 If you select (or even just click in) a recognizable email address, URL, or file path and click this button, Word will convert the text to a hyperlink.
-The keyboard shortcut for this command is Ctrl+K. In Word 2007/2010, this shortcut opens the Insert Hyperlink dialog (see below).
+The keyboard shortcut for this command is Ctrl+K. In Word 2007 and above, this shortcut opens the Insert Hyperlink dialog (see below).

 The Insert Hyperlink dialog, however, gives you the most control over the hyperlinks you insert.
 There are at least two (and often three) parts to every hyperlink: (1) the display text, (2) the underlying URL, email address, or file path, and (3) the ScreenTip (see Figure 3).